-Wild and scenic rivers are defined as "outstanding natural, cultural, and recreational values in a free-flowing condition for the enjoyment of present and future generations."53 There are no wild and scenic https://msc.fema.gov/portal/search#searchresultsanchor, May 2021.
+Wild and scenic rivers are defined as "outstanding natural, cultural, and recreational values in a freeflowing condition for the enjoyment of present and future generations."50 There are no wild and scenic rivers or river segments within Airport property.51 The closest wild and scenic river, the St. Croix Wild and Scenic River, is over 85 miles southeast of the Airport.
+The closest river on the Nationwide River Inventory (NRI) is the Dark River located over 25 miles northeast of the Airport.52 https://msc.fema.gov/portal/search#searchresultsanchor, May 2021.

-48 Federal Emergency Management Agency, Flood Map Service Center, Flood Insurance Rate Map 2705770070A (effective September 27, 1991), 2705770110A (effective September 27, 1991).
+46 Federal Emergency Management Agency, Flood Map Service Center, Flood Insurance Rate Map 2705770070A (effective September 27, 1991), 2705770110A (effective September 27, 1991).
 Accessed:

-49 U.S. Environmental Protection Agency, NEPAssist, Water Features, Streams.
+47 U.S. Environmental Protection Agency, NEPAssist, Water Features, Streams.
 Accessed: